HeavyMetalAdmin/el7-server/README.md

 - Auto updates with auto reboots on library and kernel updates
 - SSH (pubkey only, ed25519 only, and port 226 (for additional security))
 - firewall
-- rate limiting connection attempts to SSH to  3 / min
+- rate limiting connection attempts to SSH to 3 / min per IP

 **WARNING:** The SSH configuration is very restrictive.
 Take care to not accidentally lock yourself out of your system.
 Make sure you have placed a